moryoav/besen/README.md

 **Already using the built-in Besen integration?** Keep your existing entry.
 After installing through HACS and restarting, the custom integration takes precedence.
 Do not add a second entry for the same charger.

-Home Assistant installs the required Python package automatically. **Do not run `pip install` in Home Assistant.** HACS integration versions and Python package versions are independent and are not expected to match.

 <details>
 <summary>Manual installation instead of HACS</summary>